Annual Meeting and Election

 ISSD’s Persian language program is accredited by all local School Districts as well as WASC.
 This accreditation allows the high school students to meet their second language requirements by enrolling in Persian language courses at ISSD.
 ISSD’s six Persian language textbooks, designed for teaching Persian as a heritage language, are being used in several Persian schools nationwide.
 Audio versions of the textbooks are also available.
 ISSD maintains an online presence through its website (issd.pccsd.org) and is also engaged on social media accounts such as Facebook, Instagram, and YouTube.

-The school’s Nowruz program was held on March 9, 2025, at Lewis Middle School.
-The End of the Year event and graduation for the Class of 2025 will take place on June 8, 2025.
+The school’s Nowruz program was held on March 15, 2026, at Lewis Middle School.
+The End of the Year event and graduation for the Class of 2026 will take place on May 31, 2026.

-Peyk Magazine: For the past 34 years, Peyk has been one of our most successful outreach means.
+Peyk Magazine: For the past 35 years, Peyk has been one of our most successful outreach means.
 Peyk is PCC’s bimonthly and bilingual cultural publication, mailed to thousands of subscribers in San Diego and other parts of the country.
 Typically, hundreds of copies of the magazine are also distributed throughout business and cultural centers in San Diego, Orange, and Los Angeles Counties; the Bay Area; Chicago; Washington, DC; Maryland; Dallas; Atlanta; and many other cities.
 Peyk is also available online at peykmagazine.com.
 This site offers interactivity, allowing readers to communicate directly and leave comments for the editorial board.
 Past issues of Peyk are accessible at the Peyk archive at pccsd.org/peyk.

 PCC also worked with SDG&E’s “Energy Solutions Partners” campaign.
 As an “Energy Solutions Partner,” PCC joined other nonprofits and environmental groups in a collaborative effort to make all San Diego consumers aware of how they can save energy and money through energy efficiency.
 PCC was selected as a partner because of its ability to target a specific demographic and translate important emergency news alerts into Farsi, as necessary.
+Over the past year, the Persian Cultural Center successfully received grants from the City of San Diego and the County of San Diego, Conrad Prebys Foundation, Persian Heritage Foundation, and San Diego Gas & Electric.

 Membership: The Persian Cultural Center continued advertising and extending the invitation to community members to join.
 Members get a special discount for PCC events.
-Moreover, PCC successfully maintained a partnership with various Iranian businesses, securing continued discounts for its members.
+Moreover, PCC successfully maintained a partnership with various Iranian businesses, securing continued discounts for its members

 Public Relations: Thousands of people all over the world viewed the Persian Cultural Center’s website, www.pccsd.org, Facebook, Instagram Page, Telegram, and YouTube Channel.
 PCC issues a weekly electronic newsletter that reaches thousands of community members.
 The PCC website provides quick access to Peyk, our ongoing programs and activities, as well as other cultural information and events.
 People can visit the website to explore PCC’s numerous activities, renew their membership, and make tax-deductible contributions online.
 In the past year, several PCC events were featured on KPBS radio in San Diego, KIRN Radio Iran in Los Angeles, and the San Diego Arts and Sol website.
-These programs not only reached out to the Iranian American community, but also attracted attendees from other communities to our highlighted programs.
+These programs not only reached out to the Iranian American community but also attracted attendees from other communities to our highlighted programs.

-Youth: The Youth Committee has been instrumental in supporting PCC and ISSD’s events.
+Youth: The Youth Committee has been instrumental in supporting PCC and ISSD events.
 Some of the members are actively working as Teacher Assistants at ISSD.
 They have organized two food and toy drives on behalf of the San Diego Food Bank; provided free-of-charge tutoring for other students, particularly refugees; hosted an Informational Seminar about college applications; organized a hiking trip; and participated twice in Creek to Bay Clean up.

 Special Note of Gratitude: We would like to take this opportunity to thank the following board members who are leaving us.
 We are grateful for the time, energy, and talents they generously gave to PCC and our community.
 We look forward to having them back on the PCC Board again.